EQST 002 Full day Addis Ababa City tour

 Entoto was soon abandoned as a site for the capital – it was cold, difficult to provision and there was a shortage of wood.
 Empress Taytu was said to have led the move down to the plain of Finfine, and to have named the new capital Addis Ababa, or New Flower.
 However, two important structures remain within the old imperial compound, the churches of Mariam and the Archangel Raguel.
 It was in the church of Mariam that Menelik was crowned Emperor of Ethiopia in 1889, and in the small museum in the compound there are various clothes, court and household implements and weapons dating from the period.
 The church of Raguel is unusual in that it is octagonal, rather than round.
 There is a first story balustrade around which Menelik liked to stroll.

 Leaving the churches we descend to Addis Ababa, stopping off at the National Archaeological Museum.
-Here visitors can see exhibits ranging from the 3.5 million year old bones of Lucy, through the Axumite and Gondarene periods to the monarchs Tewodros and Menelik.
+Here visitors can see exhibits ranging from the 3.2 million year old bones of Lucy, through the Axumite and Gondarine periods to the monarchs Tewodros and Menelik.

-We will take a break here for lunch – there are a number of possibilities, we could take lunch in the Lucy Restaurant, in the grounds of the National Museum, at Blue Tops across from the National Museum, or visitors may prefer to sample Ethiopian food at the atmospheric Addis Ababa restaurant, once the home of Empress Zauditu.
+We will take a break here for lunch – there are a number of possibilities, we could take lunch in one of the restaurants that serve western dishes or visitors may prefer to sample Ethiopian food at the atmospheric traditional restaurant.

 After lunch we resume our tour with a visit to the Institute of Ethiopian Studies, where we can see clothing from different regions, along with artifacts, household utensils and in a separate section, paintings reflecting the history and culture of the country.